caprarodorner/preview-internal.caprarodorner.de/content/services/assessment.md

 draft: false
 ---

 Assessing your InnerSource program gives you a fresh perspective: What can be improved?
 Where are the chances and risks that you overlooked?
-We offer a variety of consulting packages focussing on auditing practices in your InnerSource program, specific projects, or focusing on existing collaboration and contribution flow in your firm.
+We offer a variety of consulting packages focussing on auditing practices in your InnerSource program, specific projects, or focusing on existing collaboration and contribution-flow in your firm.

 {{< accordion prefix="Package: " title="InnerSource Program Audit" >}}
 During the audit of your InnerSource program, we carefully inspect your program's practices, elements, mechanisms, and challenges and compare them to known and proven best practices.
 We develop a prioritized list of action items to help you to improve.